 Contact the current program director of your training program, as your program should have the necessary information on file.
 Also, most universities and colleges keep copies of past university bulletins or catalogs on file in their libraries.
 Check with your university to see what documentation you can retrieve.

 My program lost NASP approval prior to my graduation.
 Can I still use the NASP-approved application?

-It is the status of your program at the time of your graduation that determines which application process you use.
+No, you must use the application for graduates of non-NASP-approved programs; It is the status of your program at the time of your graduation that determines which application process you use.
 Programs that lose NASP approval typically have had ongoing weaknesses prior to the loss of NASP approval.